HISTORY OF HAINAULT FOREST

 Security concerns surfaced after the 2011 England riots and some countries worried about safety.
 Several former police officers became critical of security firm G4S concerning staff shortages, but the shortfall was made up with the deployment of 3,500 extra armed troops to guard Olympic venues.
 The games would pass without incident.

-The British Army uses Snoozebox hotels, for temporary, modular, and versatile accommodation at large events, work sites and deployments.
+The British Army use Snoozebox hotels for temporary, modular, and versatile accommodation at large events, work sites and deployments.
 They can be erected, dismantled, and moved quickly, making them ideal for temporary needs.
 They are built from modified shipping containers providing comfortable lodging with en-suite facilities.

-The camp in Hainault Forest was put in an area historically known as "Lord's Pond Fields", a location prone to getting waterlogged.
+The camp was put in an area prone to waterlogging historically known as "Lord's Pond Fields".
 Heavy rain in June and July became a hindrance.
 Several lorries making deliveries got stuck in mud causing chaos and a temporary car park marked out several times became too wet to use.
 The original plans had to be revised but in the end the problems were overcome.

-The Olympic flame arrived in Cornwall from Greece on 18th May 2012 on a British Airways Airbus A319 named "Firefly".
-Over the next 70 days 8,000 people were involved in carrying the torch through Britain starting from Land's End.
+The Olympic flame arrived in Cornwall from Greece on 18th May 2012.
+Over the next seventy days 8,000 people took turns carrying the torch through Britain starting at Land's End.

 On July 22nd the Olympic Torch passed through the Borough of Redbridge.
 It left Redbridge Cycling Centre in Forest Road at 7.19am and headed towards Barkingside, then Gants Hill and Ilford.
 Peter Comber was up bright and early to watch.

-The London Olympics was widely considered a success for inspiring sporting achievements and accelerating major urban regeneration in East London.
-Great Britain had 530 athletes competing in the games and finished third on the Medal table.
+Great Britain had 530 athletes competing and finished third on the Medal table.
 Britain won 65 medals; 29 Gold, 18 Silver and 18 Bronze.

 It took a couple of years before the area between Foxburrow Road and the First Car Park became fully accessible to the public again.
 It is now a wildflower meadow with paths cut through it and has never looked lovelier!